Employment and Jobs

 Founder and director of

-Priorities, Intentions, Positive Exchanges (PIES)
+Priorities, Intentions, Practical Exchanges (PIPES)

-Terrance Winn is a highly respected prison reform advocate and the founder and director of Priorities, Intentions, Positive Exchanges, an organization that advocates for criminal justice reform and supports current and formerly incarcerated people in reaching their full potential.
+Terrance Winn is a highly respected prison reform advocate and the founder and director of Priorities, Intentions, Practical Exchanges, an organization that advocates for criminal justice reform and supports current and formerly incarcerated people in reaching their full potential.
 Winn has testified about his experience in the Louisiana State Penitentiary (also known as Angola Prison) before the United States Senate during a hearing on inmate working conditions and before the United Nations Committee on the Elimination of Racial Discrimination as part of a Southern Poverty Law Center delegation.

 Opportunity in America